tldr-pages/tldr/pages/common/parquet-tools.md

 > A tool to show, inspect and manipulate Parquet file.
 > More information: <https://github.com/apache/parquet-mr/tree/master/parquet-tools>.

-- Print the content of a Parquet file:
+- Display the content of a Parquet file:

 `parquet-tools cat {{path/to/parquet}}`